betternick/CPSC-210-individual-project.-Point-of-sale-software/README.md

 - As a user, I want to be able to view past orders.
 - As a user, I want to be able to view the menu.
 - As a user, I want to be able to add menu items to the menu.

+PHASE-1
+- As a user, I want to be able to save a menu.
+- As a user, I want to be able to load a menu.